 Textbooks and required materials for courses should be ordered through the Indiana Memorial Union bookstore. (click on the Faculty Resources tab and register through the website).
 The deadline for fall semester orders is April 5, for the spring semester October 5, and for the summer semester March 5.

 All faculty requests for duplication of materials over 25 pages for classes (including syllabi and tests) should be processed in the Jacobs School of Music through Duplicating Services, located in the mailroom (MU006 lower level, located between Merrill Hall and the Music Annex).
 Duplication of materials in amounts less than 25 pages may be completed using departmental copy machines, the self-service copier in MU006, or the copier in JS114.
 Any larger volume of duplicating should be left for the staff to process.
 Ask Duplicating Services about available formats.For supplies and duplication a departmental billing number is required.
 All supplies and duplication require a departmental billing number.

 Tests and Examinations

 Tests should be announced at the beginning of the semester in the syllabus, and consequences of missing tests should be clearly spelled out.
 Each fall and spring semester ends with an examination week during which final exams are scheduled.
 These assigned times are two-hour periods, not necessarily at the same time as the class period.
 The schedule is available in the Student Enrollment Bulletin for each semester and from the Office of the Registrar.
 Examinations must be given during this official time since changing times can lead to schedule conflicts for students.

 Class Rosters and Grade Books

 Class rosters, including student e-mail addresses, are available electronically to instructors of record.
-For information about obtaining access to rosters, call the Jacobs School of Music Academic Scheduling Office, 856-4659, MU 116.
+For information about obtaining access to rosters, call the Jacobs School of Music Academic Scheduling Office, 856-4659, MU116.

 Information about the campus calendar, including last day to drop and final exam schedules, is available from the Office of the Registrar.